 Torrey Pines State Beach

-There is easy access to witness the event next to the two available parking lots, so there is no need to walk further along the coastline.
+There is easy access to witness the event next to the two available parking lots, so walking further along the coastline is unnecessary.

 La Jolla Shores Beach

 If I had to make my top pick of the best beach to see a grunion run, this beach would be it.
-There is free parking, which is always a plus, as well as two restroom facilities close by.
+There is free parking, which is always a plus, and two restroom facilities close by.

 North Pacific Beach

-Parking over here may be tricky as this city is known to party through the night.
-A good choice, due to the lack of light, would be over at Tourmaline Beach or at the residential beach on Law Street.
+Parking here may be tricky as this city is known to party through the night.
+Due to the lack of light, Tourmaline Beach or the residential beach on Law Street would be a good choice.
 Free parking and restrooms are available at both beaches.

 Mission Beach